AryanKapri88/MNIST-Classification/README.md

 Stochastic Gradient Descent (SGD) is an iterative optimization algorithm commonly used in machine learning for training models.
 It is a variant of the gradient descent optimization technique.
 Stochastic Gradient Descent (SGD) works by iteratively updating the parameters of a machine learning model to minimize a specified loss function.
 The key steps in the SGD process are as follows:

-**Initialization:** Initialize the model parameters randomly.
+ **a.
+Initialization:** Initialize the model parameters randomly.

-**Data Shuffling:** Shuffle the training dataset to introduce randomness.
+**b.
+Data Shuffling:** Shuffle the training dataset to introduce randomness.

-**Iterative Process:** For each training example or mini-batch of examples: Compute the gradient of the loss function with respect to the model parameters using the current example(s).Update the model parameters in the opposite direction of the gradient to minimize the loss.
+**c.
+Iterative Process:** For each training example or mini-batch of examples: Compute the gradient of the loss function with respect to the model parameters using the current example(s).Update the model parameters in the opposite direction of the gradient to minimize the loss.

-**Learning Rate:** Multiply the gradient by a learning rate, which determines the step size in the parameter space.
+**d.
+Learning Rate:** Multiply the gradient by a learning rate, which determines the step size in the parameter space.

-**Convergence:** Repeat these steps until a specified number of iterations (epochs) or a convergence criterion is met.
+**e.
+Convergence:** Repeat these steps until a specified number of iterations (epochs) or a convergence criterion is met.

 ![SGD](https://miro.medium.com/v2/resize:fit:491/1*n4ftRAKEJu8-gLB3pzY0DA.png)